 Using an experienced HTML5 game developer will go some way to mitigating the risk of everything going pear shaped in future, but there are no guarantees.
 So you need to be aware, there’s a chance you may need modifications in future, should this happen.

 Although most mobile devices and tablets currently in use support the HTML5 features needed to run most mobile web games, there are still some device specific issues that may or may not be important to you.
 Some notable examples are:

 Sound on iOS devices can’t start until after the first touch event

-In practice, this means that your game will be silent, with no background music or sound effects playing until the first time the user touches the screen (usually clicking a “play game” button on the main menu screen).
+In practice, this means that your game will start silent on iPhones and iPads, with no background music or sound effects playing until the first time the user touches the screen (usually clicking a “play game” button on the main menu screen).

 Running in true full screen mode is problematic